 Although risks are involved with any financial market, Forex is among the safer markets and there are several reasons for that.

 In comparing this to say stocks, Forex is traded in pairs.
-Currency of one nation vs. another nation. (e.g. EUR/USD).
+The currency of one nation vs. another nation. (e.g. EUR/USD).
 Whilst with stocks, the price is based on the value of the company.
 Meaning if the company goes bust, an investor would be at risk of losing their entire investment.
-Whereas a currency trader can profit regardless if the market rises or falls.
+Whereas a currency trader can profit regardless of the market rises or falls.

-While there are advantages to the Forex market trading 24 hours a day 5 days a week, it can also come with it’s disadvantages.
+While there are advantages to the Forex market trading 24 hours a day 5 days a week, it can also come with its disadvantages.
 The fact that there is constant activity, means it’s easy for some traders “hungry” for new opportunities to make ill advised decisions and find themselves exposed to bad trades.
-With the correct education and experience most trades know how to manage their frequency of trading, which can be problematic for new traders.
+With the correct education and experience, most traders know how to manage their frequency of trading, which can be problematic for new traders.

 As the forex market continues to grow in popularity with those seeking an income, there has been a rise of “fake gurus”.
 These are traders that claim to have the “best strategies” or the “holy grail of Forex trading”.